jeremyreeder/thesafehouse.info/index.md

 things up.
 Fortunately, these popular methods are largely unsuccessful.
 (Safe manufacturers, after all, did think of these methods in their designs.)
 If your safe has been the victim of such demolition, you may be left with no way to open the safe.
-You'll be happy to know that I can open such a safe and can usually repair it.
+You'll be happy to know that we can open such safes and can usually repair them.

 # Legal notice
 Site icon depicting a house and padlock, made by [Freepik][freepik] from